prev ︎ next

 about

-for correspondence and short messages, i like the look & feel of a postcard. they’re flat, offer the challenge of a confined writing space, and offer the feel of something solid. they’re good for quick notes & gift enclosures. i collect & share art this way, too.
+postcards: for correspondence and short messages, i like the look & feel of a postcard. it’s flat, offers the challenge of a confined writing space, and gives the feel of something solid. a postcard is good for quick notes & gift enclosures. i collect & share art this way, too.

-my creative impulse is good, but my own artwork not so much, that’s why i started exploring the public domain. it opened up a treasure trove of art & history. i enjoy the process of discovering & drilling down for the story & accompanying images. browsing the internet for images has become a passion. what i come up with is simple, but for me the process is dynamic ~ it’s fun & inspiring.
+my creative impulse is good, but my own artwork not so much, that’s why i checked out the public domain. it opened up a treasure trove of art & history. i enjoy the process of discovering & drilling down for the story & the accompanying art work.

 inktopaperpress [venerablevintagepress] cards are altered images. i don’t try to reproduce exact copies of the originals (i can’t & don’t want to). if you’d like to see a closer rendition of what the artist might have intended, please follow the links inside the galleries, & in many cases keep looking beyond that ~ you’ll find many surprises enticing you to take alternative routes, one discovery leading to another. it’s a good way to expose yourself to art history, or to any history ~ the stories expand in many directions.

-i haven’t tried to give the full back story of the pieces, only to let you know that there is a fuller story ~ each image has its own history & context.
+i haven’t tried to give the full back story of the pieces, only to let you know that there is one ~ each image has its own history & context.

 if you need help navigating the links, please ︎ me.